-As a landlord, there are many rules and regulations you must abide by including Pennsylvania eviction laws.
+As a Pennsylvania landlord, there are many rules and regulations you must abide by including eviction laws.
 When trying to evict a tenant, abiding by them isn’t optional, it’s mandatory.

-Serving an Eviction Notice
+Serving a Pennsylvania Eviction Notice

-Missed Rent Payments
+Missed or Unpaid Rent

-End of Lease or No Lease
+End of Lease Agreement or No Lease

 Violations of the Lease Agreement

-This eviction notice is meant for tenants who violate their lease agreement by causing excessive property damage, having an unauthorized pet, and exceeding the rental limit.
+This eviction notice is meant for tenants who violate their written lease agreement by causing excessive property damage, having an unauthorized pet, and exceeding the rental limit.
 The specific notice period to give depends on the length of their tenancy.

 Filing & Serving a Complaint